HadrienG2/subwoofer/book/src/user-guide/naming-convention.md

       this chapter.
 - `ilp` is the degree of instruction-level parallelism that is present in the benchmark.
-    * "chained" corresponds to the ILP=1 special case, which is always latency-bound.
+    * "chained" corresponds to the ILP=1 special case, which is maximally latency-bound.
 Higher ILP should increase execution performance until the code becomes throughput bound and saturates superscalar CPU backend resources, but the highest ILP configurations may not be optimal due to